 God created mankind for His glory and honor.
 We were also given the gift of choice.
 And so mankind, in its infinite wisdom chose to act smarter than God and do things their own way.
 Therefore sin entered into the world.
 God knew that mankind would head in this direction, so He already had a plan in place, His Son, Jesus Christ.
 Jesus died on the cross at Calvary to pay the price of our sin.
 So when we accept His shed blood as payment for our debt, we can live forever with Him in Heaven.
 Do you realize how amazing and wonderful that is?

 Why do we need spiritual maturity?
 If we were created in His image and for His glory, doesn’t that mean that we should grow to be Christ like?
 Yes, it does!
-But because we can’t figure out how to grow spiritually on our own, we are presented with challenges to refine us.
+But because we can’t figure out how to grow spiritually on our own, we are presented with personal challenges to refine us.

 Now I’m not saying that God is throwing sticks in our way at every turn.
 That’s on us.
-Most of the time when we are facing challenges in life, it’s because of things we do or the choices we make.
+Most of the time when we are facing the challenges of life, it’s because of things we do or the choices we make.
 God simply allows it.
 It’s like a parent who lets you get into trouble and then kisses your boo boos and helps you rebound and recover.
 But in both of those situations, we’re learning and growing.